-There are very few places you can go for a weekend getaway that truly have it all.
-Want to go gallery hopping, wine tasting or rock climbing?
-Do you love history, architecture and culture?
-In Fredericksburg, Texas you can have all of that with a ruggedly beautiful landscape and Texas hospitality.
+There are very few places you can go for a weekend getaway that truly has it all.
+Want to go gallery hopping, wine tasting, or rock climbing?
+Do you love history, architecture, and culture?
+In Fredericksburg, Texas, you can do all of that and more, but don’t plan to spend less than 36 hours!

-Southern Living, Conde Nast Traveler, USA Today, The Dallas Morning News, and Texas Highways are just a few of the publications that have featured the Texas Hill Country in the past year.
-Go now — while there’s still plenty of wide open space and a tasting at one of the many wineries is only $12.00.
+Southern Living, Conde Nast Traveler, USA Today, The Dallas Morning News, and Texas Highways are just a few of the publications that have featured Fredericksburg and the Texas Hill Country.
+Now is the perfect time to visit, but the Hill Country is developing quickly; people come for a visit, then decide to stay.

-To really get an idea of what the pioneer life was like in and around Fredericksburg visit the Pioneer Museum.
-There are eight buildings, some original homes, barns, and businesses located on the museum grounds.
+To get an idea of what life was like in and around Fredericksburg, visit the Pioneer Museum.
+There are eight buildings–some are original homes, barns, and businesses, located on the museum grounds.
 Each structure contains artifacts of the era and some have recorded audio telling the history of the building.
-A self-guided tour will take about an hour — or take as long as you like.
+Allow at least an hour for a self-guided tour.
+Your admission allows you to stay as long as you like.

 From the museum website